-Prof. Clifford Shearing leads the Global Risk Governance programme, Public Law Department, Law Faculty, University of Cape Town.
+Emeritus Professor Clifford Shearing leads the Global Risk Governance programme in the Public Law Department of UCT's Law Faculty.

-Shearing has been actively engaged in enhancing the safety of people lives through a variety of policy and other practical engagements across the globe — for example, in Argentina, Australia, Canada, Jamaica, South Africa, and the United Kingdom.
-He co-authored the influential 1999 Patten Commission report on policing in Northern Ireland and co-authored a landmark 2014 report by the Council of Canadian Academies, commissioned by the Government of Canada, entitled Policing Canada in the 21 Century: New Policing for New Challenges.
+Shearing has been actively engaged in enhancing the safety of people's lives through a variety of policy and other practical engagements across the globe — for example, in Argentina, Australia, Canada, Jamaica, South Africa and the United Kingdom.
+He co-authored the influential 1999 Patten Commission report on policing in Northern Ireland and co-authored a landmark 2014 report by the Council of Canadian Academies, commissioned by the Government of Canada, entitled Policing Canada in the 21st Century: New Policing for New Challenges.
 This report builds on early co-authored reports published by the Canadian Law Reform Commission on global developments in policing.

-He has also been actively involved in mentoring graduate student — since 2010, thirteen of his doctoral students have been awarded PhDs.
+He has also been actively involved in mentoring graduate students — since 2010, thirteen of his doctoral students have been awarded PhDs.

 At a practice level, Shearing is currently engaged, with the support of the Mauerberger Foundation, in assisting young South Africans who are making a difference in transforming human engagements with earth systems through EESI (Environmental Entrepreneurs Support Initiative) to significantly extend their contributions.